 Before joining Freeman Webb in 2014, Patti Ruccio served as Regional Manager and Vice President of First Management Services based in Nashville, TN.
 She has overseen operations on A, B, C, and D properties in Tennessee, Alabama, Georgia and Mississippi and worked with several properties in turnaround situations.
 Her current portfolio includes multi-family properties ranging in size from 101-595 units.

-Mrs. Ruccio obtained her Certified Property Manager (CPM) designation from the Institute of Real Estate Management (IREM) in 1994.
+Mrs. Ruccio obtained her Certified Property Manager (CPM) designation from the Institute of Real Estate Management (IREM) in 1994, and currently serves as Executive CPM for Freeman Webb.
 She is a founding member and Board member of the Apartment Association of Greater Knoxville and past president of The Tennessee Apartment Association.
 She has also served on various committees of the Nashville IREM chapter.
 She holds a Tennessee Broker's license.
 Mrs. Ruccio resides in Nashville, Tennessee with her husband and three children.

 Jody Boles is a 1995 graduate of Middle Tennessee State University where she received her Bachelor of Science degree in Psychology with minors in English and Sociology.
 Prior to the 2014 merger with Freeman Webb Company, she was employed by First Management Services for nineteen years where she gained both residential and commercial experience.